virtualcitySYSTEMS/map-print/README.md

 ## configuration

-To add and configure the plugin add an entry with name @vcmap/print to the map's config plugins section..
+To add and configure the plugin add an entry with name @vcmap/print to the map's config plugins section.
 Below the possible configuration options and their defaults are listed.

 ### image/JPEG